ellieransom/cybersecurity-project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
+- _What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
 - Load balancers protect against a service being unavailable because one or more servers are unavailable.
 If one server goes down or is unavailable due to too much traffic (possible DDoS attack), then the load balancer is able to direct traffic to any other webserver without distrupting the service.
+Using a jump box to manage web servers, means that no one has direct access to the web servers.
+All admin tasks must be done from the jump box and not from a host machine.
+This also means that the jump box is only used for admin purposes and no other riskier tasks such as checking email.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.
-- _TODO: What does Filebeat watch for?_
+- _What does Filebeat watch for?_
+- Filebeat is used for forwarding and centralizing log data.
-- _TODO: What does Metricbeat record?_
+- _What does Metricbeat record?_
+- Metricbeat is used for forwarding and centralizing metric data (statistics) from the servers and services running on those servers.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name                 | Function   | IP Address | Operating System |
 |----------------------|------------|------------|------------------|